 What can we learn from Walmart?
 They didn’t adapt the height of marketing signs and shelving to South Koreans.
 This made it particularly difficult for consumers to physically reach certain products and thus became a barrier to purchase.
 Walmart also sold prepackaged fish.
 This alienated the local consumers as they were used to seeing fish that was still alive in a fish tank prior to purchase.

 Tiny details can make all the difference when targeting a foreign market.
 Don’t be the kind of company that neglects that.

 Expanding means more manpower.
 You are going to need more staff in order to run the growing entity that is your business.
 Sometimes that means hiring employees overseas.

 Having local talent means that they will have a better understanding of the culture and business practices in that country.
 However, hiring overseas does come with some risk.
-You are trusting your business with new people that you barely know and may never meet.
-The logistical aspects of hiring overseas can also be a painful process.
+You are trusting your business with new people that you may barely know; the logistical aspects of hiring overseas can also be a painful process.

 One way to resolve this is hiring a Global PEO (Professional Employer Organization) which helps companies expand into markets around the world.
 With a Global PEO, companies can hire employees overseas in a short amount of time without needing to set up an entity in that country.
-You can rely on NNRoad to take care of employment and payroll and benefits so that you don’t have to.
-With NNRoad you can spend more time on your business’s global expansion strategy.
+You can rely on the PEO service provider to take care of employment and payroll and benefits so that you don’t have to.
+This model allows you to spend more time on your business’s global expansion strategy.

 It’s important to know how you can fail so that you can learn how to succeed.
 Success is also never a straight upward line, there are valleys and peaks.
 Don’t let the fear of failure prevent you from working toward your professional goals.
 Figure out why you want to expand, create a strategy, partner up, do your research, and hire the right people.